ThomasKli/stupeflix-api-test/docs/tutorials/09_advanced_text_rendering.rst

 .. code-block:: xml

-  <text type="advanced" duration="1" reference="AAAAAAA">Hello World !</text>
+  <text type="advanced" duration="1" reference="AAAAAAA">Hello World!</text>

 .. raw:: html

   <div class="ready sxmovie" style="width:640px; height:360px;"><!--
-      <text type="advanced" duration="1" reference="AAAAAAA">Hello World !</text>
+      <text type="advanced" duration="1" reference="AAAAAAA">Hello World!</text>
   --></div>

 In that first example, you can see that the zone defined by "AAAAAAA" is too small to contain "Hello World", so an ellipsis ("...") is used to truncate it.
 It is guaranteed that the text won't overflow its bounding box.
 So, if we set a longer reference text, the ellipsis will disappear.

 .. code-block:: xml

-  <text type="advanced" duration="1" reference="AAAAAAAAAAAA">Hello World !</text>
+  <text type="advanced" duration="1" reference="AAAAAAAAAAAA">Hello World!</text>

 .. raw:: html

   <div class="ready sxmovie" style="width:640px; height:360px;"><!--
-      <text type="advanced" duration="1" reference="AAAAAAAAAAAA">Hello World !</text>
+      <text type="advanced" duration="1" reference="AAAAAAAAAAAA">Hello World!</text>
   --></div>

-How can you setup easily the right reference text ?
+How can you setup easily the right reference text?
 The easier is to start with a text tag with no reference text, to check that position and size is ok, and then everything is ok, move it to the "reference" attribute:

 .. code-block:: xml